-All exams will be essay style and will be administered using ProctorU.
+All exams will be essay style and will be administered using HonorLock.
 Each exam will have roughly 15 short essay style questions; you will be responsible for answering any 10 of them that you choose.
-Each student must make an appointment to take the exam during the week of the scheduled exam.
-DO NOT WAIT to sign up for your exam dates/times.
-The earlier you sign up, the better chance you will have to get your desired testing time.
-ProctorU does charge additional fees for late sign ups.
-For detailed instructions on how to sign up for exams and about Proctor U go to the "Proctor U" tab in the "Start here" section on the course website.
+Each student must have a webcam in order to take the exam.
+For detailed instructions about HonorLock go to the "HonorLock" tab in the "Start here" section on the course website.

 Exams will be available for review one week after the exam has been graded.
 Exams will not be available for review after the semester has ended.

 Exam Re-grades: Occasionally, mistakes are made when your exams are graded.
 If you feel there is an error, you can request a re-grade.
 Re-grade requests must be in writing and will not be done "on the spot."
 Questions to exam scores will NOT be answered the day that they are graded.
 I will not argue about point assignments.
-When asking for a re-grade, you need to include the following (if you do not follow these rules your exam will be returned without review):
+When asking for a regrade, you need to include the following (if you do not follow these rules your exam will be returned without review):